EmbarkStudios/physx-rs/README.md

 * It's a large C++ codebase which requires a C++ toolchain, and comes with a non-trivial build system.

-* The high-level `physx` wrapper is work-in-progress, and only covers a part of PhysX functionality with a rust friendly interface.
+* The high-level `physx` wrapper is work-in-progress, and only covers a part of PhysX functionality with a user friendly interface.

 ### Alternatives